-Register now for this exclusive webinar airing Tuesday, February 19 at 12pm PST.
+Watch the recording of this exclusive webinar originally broadcast Tuesday, February 19 at 12pm PST.

 RealSelf data reveals that customers most want to know whether doctors are experienced practitioners of the specific treatment they’re seeking.
 Think of reviews as the actualized version of this: in addition to listing your credentials and experience, reviews are your experience come to life and validated by consumers who your potential patients can relate to.